braughtg/DCgit/README.md

     * If the configuration file has not been updated the script terminates with a suggestion to be sure that _DCgitSetup_ is run prior to use of the other scripts.
     * If the repository does not exist in the course organization the script terminates with a suggestion to check the _AssignmentID_.
     * If the repository already exists in the student's GitHub then the script terminates indicating that the assignment has already been begun and that _DCgitPull_ may be the intended action.
-    * If current working directory on the local machine is has the same name as _AssignmentID_ the script terminates indicating that the assignment has already been begun and that _DCgitPull_ may be the intended action.
-    * If the current working directory has a sub-directory with the same name as _AssignmentID_ the script terminates indicating that the assignment has already been begun and that changing into the directory and using _DCgitPull_ may be the intended action.

   * Behavior:
     * The student is prompted for their GitHub password.
-      * If the password is not valid the script terminates with a message saying the password was incorrect and to try again.
     * The repository is copied from the course organization into the student's GitHub as a private repository.
       * _NOTE:_ The repository is copied rather than being forked because it will be private.
     * The instructor for the course is added as a collaborator on the private repository.

+* __DCgitClone__ _AssignmentID_
+  * Run once on each machine being used to obtain a local copy of an assignment that has been begun with _DCgitBegin_.

+  * Parameters:
+    * _AssignmentID_ : The identifier of the assignment repository in the student's GitHub.

+  * Error Conditions:
+    * If the configuration file has not been updated the script terminates with a suggestion to be sure that _DCgitSetup_ is run prior to use of the other scripts.
+    * If the current directory is a DCgit assignment directory the script terminates stating that one assignment cannot be cloned into another assignment.
+    * If current working directory on the local machine has the same name as _AssignmentID_ the script terminates indicating that the assignment has already been cloned and that _DCgitPull_ may be the intended action.
+    * If the current working directory has a sub-directory with the same name as _AssignmentID_ the script terminates indicating that the assignment has already been cloned and that changing into the directory and using _DCgitPull_ may be the intended action.

+  * Behavior:
+    * The student is prompted for their GitHub password.
-    * The repository for the assignment is cloned to the student's local machine.
+    * The _AssignmentID_ repository is cloned to the student's local machine.
+      * If the _AssignmentID_ does not exist in the student's GitHub the script terminates suggesting that the _AssignmentID_ be checked and to ensure that _DCgitBegin_ was run before _DCgitClone_

-* __DCgitPartnerBegin__ _AssignmentID_ _PartnerGitHubID_
+* __DCgitPartnerClone__ _AssignmentID_ _PartnerGitHubID_

-  * Run by the student that did not execute __DCgitBegin__ to be given access to the partner's private repository so that it can be worked on collaboratively.
-A stub repository is also created in the student's GitHub to which the instructor will push the final graded work so that both partners own a copy.
+  * Run once on each machine being used by a partner (i.e. not the student that ran _DCgitBegin_) to obtain a local copy of the shared project.

   * Parameters:
     * _AssignmentID_ : The identifier of the assignment repository in the partner's GitHub.